cubicle-jockey/cj_bitmask_vec/README.md

 [![Crate](https://img.shields.io/crates/v/cj_bitmask_vec.svg)](https://crates.io/crates/cj_bitmask_vec)
 [![API](https://docs.rs/cj_bitmask_vec/badge.svg)](https://docs.rs/cj_bitmask_vec)

-BitmaskVec is a vec that pairs bitmasks with T. Bitmasks u8 through u128 are supported.<br>
+BitmaskVec is a vector that pairs bitmasks with T. Bitmasks u8 through u128 are supported.<br>

 Items can be added with or without supplying bitmasks.
-Bitmask will default to zero if not supplied.
+The bitmask will default to zero if not supplied.

-Filtering iterator using bitmasks
+Filtering iterator using bitmasks:

 ```rust
 // filtering by bitmask